vanderbiltscl/SC3260_HPC/README.md

 | 90-93%	A-|	83-86%	B|  73-76%	C	| 63-66%	D	| |
 | |	80-82%	B- |	70-72%	C- | 60-62%	D-| |

+**Honor Code Violations**
+All exams and assignments must be completed individually, unless stated otherwise.
+Copying solutions is considered cheating.
+Submitted source code listings will be compared.
+Keep a copy of the listings to provide evidence of creative work.
+Students are expected to uphold the Honor Code.
+Any student involved in cheating is in violation of the Honor code.
+Consult the "Student Handbook" for more details on the Honor code.